princekumar112/Task-2-Start-tech-academy/README.md

 # Task-2-Start-tech-academy
-In this i have solved some sql problems given in my internship
+In this i have solved some excel and sql problems given in my internship